Charters

 General information about busing and your child.

-I am new to busing, what should I know for my child’s first day?
+My student is new to busing, what should I know for their first day?

-Once you have received the busing information online or from the school, you will know the assigned location and approximate time for the bus.
-Your child needs to be at the assigned location for the bus stop 5 minutes prior to the scheduled pick up time.
+Once you have received the busing information from your Parent Portal or from the school, you will know the assigned location and approximate time for the bus.
+Your student needs to be at the assigned location for the bus stop 5 minutes prior to the scheduled pick up time.

 Be sure traffic is clear if you need to cross any roadways.

-Your child should line up to board the bus.
+Your student should line up to board the bus.
 For younger JK and SK students, we suggest they sit close to the bus driver at the front of the bus.

 For more information on the responsibilities of different stakeholders see Roles and Responsibilities.

-What if my child doesn’t know the way to school?
+What if my student doesn’t know the way to school?

-Walk the route with your child a few times until you’re comfortable that your child understands and can apply safe walking practices.
-This can take place before the school year begins or on weekends if you do not have the ability to accompany your child on school days.
+Walk the route with your student a few times until you’re comfortable that your student understands and can apply safe walking practices.
+This can take place before the school year begins or on weekends if you do not have the ability to accompany your student on school days.
 You can also look into the possibility of connecting with an older student living in your neighbourhood to create a walking buddy system.
-In addition, our Transportation Technicians can offer a walking route map.
-Please call us at 519-650-4934 x221.
+In addition, our Transportation Planners can offer a walking route map.
+Please call us at 519-744-7575.

 Route and Schedule Information

-Can I make special arrangements or changes in my child’s transportation directly with the bus driver?
+Can I make special arrangements or changes in my student’s transportation directly with the bus driver?

-No. Without a written notice from Student Transportation Services of Waterloo Region, no bus driver is authorised to make changes to your child’s bus stop or bus schedule.
-To make changes to your pick-up or drop-off address, please contact your school.
+No. Without a written notice from Student Transportation Services of Waterloo Region (STSWR), no bus driver is authorised to make changes to your student’s bus stop or bus schedule.

 How can I get information about the next school year?

-Our interactive database provides the ability to select the current school year or next school year in order to retrieve school boundary and transportation information for your child.
+Our interactive database provides the ability to select the current school year or next school year in order to retrieve school boundary and transportation information for your student.

 Dates information becomes available for the next school year: